PawseySC/Pawsey-CernVM-FS/README.md

 CernVM-FS is a useful solution for ensuring access to commonly used datasets is centralised and easy, and the datasets always updated on the main repository server (Stratum 0), mirrored by replica web servers (Stratum 1), fetched by the proxies (Stratum 2), and accessible to the clients (Stratum 3).

-At Pawsey Supercomputing Centre, at present, users on the [Nimbus cloud service](https://pawsey.org.au/systems/nimbus-cloud-service/) can access the Galaxy Project's CernVM-FS data repository webserver /cvmfs/data.galaxyproject.org.
+At Pawsey Supercomputing Centre, at present, users on the [Nimbus cloud service](https://pawsey.org.au/systems/nimbus-cloud-service/) can access the Galaxy Project's and AARNet's Biocommons CernVM-FS data repositories.

 ## Installation